 If you make a mean blackberry pie, mint pesto, dandelion wine, knotweed IPA, or anything else that contains invasive plants, then you could win an award!

-Update: New this year, we are only focusing on invasive plant species for the Contest.
-All Contest entries must be vegetarian - that means no invasive animals, such nutria, starlings, crawfish, or fish.
+Update: All Contest entries must be vegetarian - that means no invasive animals, such nutria, starlings, crawfish, or fish.